ngoworldcommunity/NGOWorld/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT) [![GitHub release (latest by date)](https://img.shields.io/github/v/release/MilanCommunity/Milan)](https://github.com/MilanCommunity/Milan/releases) ![GitHub repo size](https://img.shields.io/github/repo-size/MilanCommunity/Milan)

-# What is NGOWorld ?
+# What is NgoWorld ?

-NGOWorld is a hub to **connect** NGOs, Charities, and the world to **collaborate** and **build** a better tomorrow.
+NgoWorld is a hub to **connect** NGOs, Charities, and the world to **collaborate** and **build** a better tomorrow.
 Sign up as an organization/user and be a cause for change.
 Don't forget to drop a star ⭐.

 <br/>